Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part1_mse_likelihood_bias_variance.md

 &\Leftrightarrow& \textbf{w} = \left(\textbf{X}^{\text{T}} \textbf{X}\right)^{-1} \textbf{X}^{\text{T}} \textbf{y}
 \end{array}$$

-Bearing in mind all the definitions and conditions described above, we can say that, based on the <a href="https://en.wikipedia.org/wiki/Gauss–Markov_theorem">Gauss–Markov theorem</a>, OLS estimators of the model parameters are optimal among all linear and unbiased estimators, i.e. they give the lowest variance.
+Bearing in mind all the definitions and conditions described above, we can say that, based on the <a href="https://en.wikipedia.org/wiki/Gauss–Markov_theorem">Gauss–Markov theorem</a>, OLS estimators of the model parameters are optimal among all linear and unbiased estimators, i.e., they give the lowest variance.

 ## 2. Maximum Likelihood Estimation